 In addition to the out-of-sample tests that are based on the mean squared prediction error comparison, we use the Bhattacharya-Matusita-Hellinger metric entropy developed by Bhattacharya (1943), Matusita (1955), and Hellinger (1909) to test for the generic dependence of stock returns on Taylor rule fundamentals.
 The entropy measure is defined over densities of stock returns that are estimated non-parametrically following Maasoumi and Racine (2002).
-If the actual returns and the returns predicted by the Fed Model with Taylor rule fundamentals are independent, the value of this metric is zero, and it will increase as the model's predictive ability improves.
-Significant test statistic based on the Bhattacharya-Matusita-Hellinger test indicates that the stock returns depend on the predictors in the Taylor rule model.
-Although we find significant nonparametric dependence with all models, the performance of the model with Taylor rule fundamentals is more robust to the choice of window size than the performance of the constant return and the original Fed model.
+If the actual returns and the returns predicted by the Fed Model with Taylor rule fundamentals are independent, the value of this metric is zero.
+The value of the entropy measure increases as the model's predictive ability improves.
+Significant test statistics based on the Bhattacharya-Matusita-Hellinger test indicate that the stock returns depend on the predictors in the Taylor rule based model.
+Although we find significant nonparametric dependence with all three models, the performance of the Fed model with Taylor rule fundamentals is more robust to the choice of the window size than the performance of the constant return and the original Fed model.

-Finally, we evaluate the economic significance of the model with Taylor rule fundamentals.
-To determine whether a trading strategy based on the Fed model with Taylor rule fundamentals can generate higher utility than a strategy based on either the constant return or the original Fed model, we compare the certainty equivalence for these three models following the methodology in Ferreira and Santa-Clara (2010).
+Finally, we evaluate the economic significance of the Fed model with Taylor rule fundamentals.
+To determine whether a trading strategy based on the Fed model with Taylor rule fundamentals can generate higher utility gains than a strategy based on either the constant return or the original Fed model, we compare the certainty equivalence for these three models following the methodology in Ferreira and Santa-Clara (2011).
 We find substantial utility gains from timing the market using the Fed model with Taylor rule fundamentals.
-The models with Taylor rule fundamentals consistently produce higher utility gains than the alternatives.
+The models with Taylor rule fundamentals consistently produce higher utility gains than the two alternative models.
 This finding is also robust to the choice of the measure of economic activity and data frequency.
+Thus, including Taylor rule fundamentals into the Fed Model improves not only statistical, but also economic performance of the benchmark model.

 The rest of the paper is organized as follows.
 Section 2 introduces the Fed Model with Taylor rule fundamentals that is estimated in-sample and used for out-of-sample model comparisons.
 In Section 3, we describe the data.
-Section 4 introduces the out-of-sample methodology and describes how the inference is made.
+Section 4 introduces the out-of-sample statistical and economic evaluation methodologies and describes how the inference is made.
 In Section 5, we discuss the empirical results of in-sample and out-of-sample tests.
 Section 6 concludes.